-The Audit, Finance, Premises and Health & Safety Committee is a committee of the Board of Trustees, which meets at least once a half-term but more frequent meetings can be arranged if necessary.
+FPP is a committee of the Board of Trustees, which meets at least once a halfterm but more frequent meetings can be arranged if necessary.
 The committee may meet to discuss and agree matters, in accordance to the Terms of Reference of the committee, for any aspect of their remit e.g. solely Audit or a combination of aspects e.g. Finance and Premises.

 The main responsibilities of the Committee are detailed in written Terms of Reference (see the Terms of Reference document for the full responsibilities) which have been authorised by the Board of Trustees.
 The main responsibilities include:

-- The initial review and recommendation of the Annual Budget to the Board of Trustees - The regular monitoring of actual expenditure and income against budget - Ensuring the annual accounts are produced in accordance with the requirements of the Companies Act 2006 and the EFA guidance issued to academies - Authorising the expenditure up to £50,000 - Reviewing the reports of the Accounting Officer and Chief Financial Officer on the effectiveness of the financial procedures and controls.
-These reports must also be reported to the full governing body by the Chair of the Committee. - Act as the Audit Committee (excluding any member that is a Staff Trustee)
+- The initial review and recommendation of the Annual Budget to the Board of Trustees - The regular monitoring of actual expenditure and income against budget - Ensuring the financial statements are produced in accordance with the requirements of the Companies Act 2006 and the EFA guidance issued to academies - Authorising the expenditure up to £50,000 - Reviewing the reports of the Accounting Officer and Chief Financial Officer on the effectiveness of the financial procedures and controls.
+These reports must also be reported to the full Board by the Chair of the Committee. - Act as the Audit Committee (excluding any member that is a Staff Trustee)